RayChun1/AP_AR/README.md

 The pipeline performs data transformation, reconciliation, and aggregation to generate insights into outstanding receivables and overdue payables.

 *Simulates transactions from a Shopify website.
-Data is sample generated data that is not reflective of any real actual figures from any real company.
+Data is sample generated data.